iPhone Charging Port Not Working? Here’s How To Fix it!

 If your iPhone is showing the charging symbol, but the battery percentage is not increasing, then there could be a problem with the battery.
 It is possible that your battery is old and needs to be replaced.

+Also, if you are not using the original Apple adapter and MFI certified charging cable, your iPhone might not charge.
 So, make sure you are using the original Apple adapter and MFI certified cable to charge your iPhone.

 How to Prevent Your Charging Port from Becoming Damaged in the Future?